 In its original state, the hypothesis has been debated, contested and criticized, particularly in the marine literature (Durant et al. 2007, Leggett and DeBlois 1994*).
 In part because, although a relatively simple hypothesis, it is inherently difficult to test in the field, an assertion even Cushing himself made.
 When explicitly tested, there has been unequivocal support for it (ref in Durant et al. 2007: Gotceitas et al. 1996; Nooker et al. 2005).
 However, when not explicitly tested, the shape and strength of the relationship between consumer fitness and the relative timing of the interaction varies greatly (e.g., AO001, HMK003, HMK025, HMK054).

 While others have suggested that this is because of data limitations and the model’s implication of complex multitrophic dynamics (Kerby chapter, Durant et al. 2007), we argue that there are key methodological that make it difficult to determine whether this hypothesis is widely supported in the context of climate change.
-Below, we introduce the current objectives of the phenological mismatch literature, and then discuss how studies are not rigorously testing the Cushing hypothesis or defining pre-climate change baselines.
+Below, we introduce the current objectives of the phenological mismatch literature, and then discuss how studies often fail to rigorously test the Cushing hypothesis or define pre-climate change baselines.

 To put our argument in context, we reviewed the phenological mismatch literature.
 We examined 41 observational studies that evaluated the effects of a change in relative timing on the fitness or a performance (hereafter referred to as performance) of the consumer (see Appendix for details).
 These studies largely focused on: i) documenting how climate change is affecting the timing of a trophic interaction and how those changes have affected the consumer’s fitness; and ii) advancing the theory necessary to predict long-term demographic changes due to changes in synchrony.
-The ultimate goal of these studies is to predict the impacts of climate change on ecological communities (hereafter called ‘climate change’ studies).
+The ultimate goal of all these studies is to predict the impacts of climate change on ecological communities (hereafter called ‘climate change’ studies).
 Our database also included studies whose aim was to understand the underlying processes related to timing (e.g., coevolution, life history trade offs, food web dynamics) that drive consumer or resource dynamics (hereafter called ‘fundamental studies’), independently of climate change.
 Combined, these studies have improved our understanding of the importance of the relative timing of an interaction for consumer fitness.

 i) Testing fundamental theory